kelseyhightower/confd/README.md

   [vault](https://vaultproject.io), [zookeeper](https://zookeeper.apache.org) or env vars and processing [template resources](docs/template-resources.md).
 * reloading applications to pick up new config file changes

+## this fork version
+* Only some user-defined contents, such as template funcs

 ## Community

 * IRC: `#confd` on Freenode